TURTLE: A C library for an optimistic stepping through a topography: Abstract

 \section{Abstract}

 \justify TURTLE is a C library providing utilities allowing to navigate through a topography described by a Digital Elevation Model (DEM).
-The library has been primarily designed for the Monte-Carlo transport of particles scattering over medium to long ranges, e.g. atmospheric muons.
-But, it can also efficiently handle ray tracing problems with very large DEMs ($10^9$ nodes or more), e.g. for neutrino simulations.
+The library has been primarily designed for the Monte~Carlo transport of particles scattering over medium to long ranges, e.g.~atmospheric muons.
+But, it can also efficiently handle ray tracing problems with very large DEMs ($10^9$ nodes or more), e.g.~for neutrino simulations.
 The TURTLE library was built on an \emph{optimistic} ray tracing algorithm, detailed in the present paper.
-This algorithm allows to traverse a topography in constant time, i.e. independently of the number of grid nodes, and with no added memory.
-Detailed performance studies are provided by comparison to other ray tracing algorithms and as an application to muon transport in a Monte-Carlo simulation.
+This algorithm proceeds by trials and errors, approximating the topography within the modelling uncertainties of the DEM data.
+This allows to traverse a topography in constant time, i.e.~independently of the number of grid nodes, and with no added memory.
+Detailed performance studies are provided by comparison to other ray tracing algorithms and as an application to muon transport in a Monte~Carlo simulation.